Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "Instead of making sure she never writes again," added Molly Weasley.

-"Truthful or not," said Arthur Weasley, "Her articles sell a lot of newspapers."
+"Truthful or not," explained Arthur Weasley, "Her articles sell a lot of newspapers."

 "Who cares whether that brat's reputation is ruined or not," sneered Severus Snape.
 "It serves him right for publicly ruining my reputation."